Flutterwave/PHP-v3/README.md

 Edit the `paymentForm.php` and `processPayment.php` files to meet your needs.
 Both files are well documented for your convenience.

-To process a payment, simply redirect to the `paymentForm.php` file in your browser .
+To process a payment, redirect to the `paymentForm.php` file in your browser.

-In this implementation, we are expecting a form encoded POST request to this script.
+In this implementation, we expect a form-encoded POST request to this script.
 The request will contain the following parameters:

 ```json